Five Low Fire Base Clear Glazes: What is the Best Strategy?

 Notes

-Good low fire glaze can be applied in a much thinner layer than at higher temperatures and yet still look full bodied.
-A thinner layer will also produce a more crystal-clear product.
-One way to get it thinner is to bisque higher so ware is less absorbent or thin the glaze with water (to make it too watery) and then flocculate it to a slight gel (in this state it will apply in an even yet thinner layer and hang on well with no drips).
-If faster drying is needed or ware is very thin and easily waterlogged by the glaze, heat it to 300F before immersing it into the glaze.
+Low fire glaze can potentially be applied in a much thinner layer than at higher temperatures (the thinner, the more crystal-clear).
+One way to get it thinner is to bisque higher so the ware is less absorbent, or make it thixotropic (in this gelled state it will apply evenly and hang on with no drips).

-What about white burning low fire bodies?
+What about white-burning low fire bodies?
 These will almost definitely not fit the same clear glaze as a terra cotta.
-They have added talc, it is put there for the specific purpose of increasing the thermal expansion to prevent crazing.
+They have added talc (or similar material like dolomite, calcium carbonate), these are employed to increase the thermal expansion to prevent crazing.
 This greatly increases the chance of shivering.
-So, again, you must test fit and adjust the clear glaze accordingly.
-The G1916Q and G3879 recipes here were each further developed for fitting a low fire dolomite body (instead of talc), more information is shown in their columns.
+So, again, glaze-fit must be rechecked.

 URLs